 This is a challenge I take very seriously, and I find the argument very persuasive.
 If Paul’s writing is inspired by God, then we all have a duty to heed his words.
 The only question that remains for me is am I able to live my entire life dedicated to a faith that my rational mind tells me is foolish?

-For a more in-depth look at these issues and a discussion of the most important arguments for and against Christianity, you are invited to read my essay entitled ‘An Almighty Predicament’, which you can download as a free PDF from my Essays page.
+For a more in-depth look at these issues and a discussion of the most important arguments for and against Christianity, you are invited to read my essay entitled ‘An Almighty Predicament’, which can be found here.